Ahmed Saad (Australian footballer): Early career

 Saad was born to Egyptian parents in Australia.
 At age 8 his family moved to Egypt where he played representative soccer as a striker or winger.
 He returned to Australia at age 14, attending secondary school in Roxburgh Park, Victoria.
 He played Australian rules football for the first time at age 16, filling in to make up the numbers for his school before joining the local Roxburgh Park Football Club.

 Saad joined the Northern Bullants in the Victorian Football League in 2009 in unusual circumstances.
-He had not received a formal invitation to join the club but turned up unannounced (inspired by his mother's words of wisedom and encouragement) to an early preseason training session and was permitted to participate.
+He had not received a formal invitation to join the club but turned up unannounced (inspired by his mother's words of wisdom and encouragement) to an early preseason training session and was permitted to participate.
 He did not play a senior game in 2009, but went on to play 35 senior games for the club over the following two years.
-In the 2011 season, Saad kicked 50 goals and won the Fothergill-Round Medal as the league's most promising young player.
+In the 2011 season, Saad kicked 50 goals and won the Fothergill–Round Medal as the league's most promising young player.